Energy landscape interpretation of universal linearly increasing absorption with frequency: Background: Multiple relaxation

 \section{Background: Multiple relaxation}

-A relaxation process is characterized by a relaxation frequency, $\Omega$, or a relaxation time $\tau=1/\Omega$, and an absorption given by: ${\Omega \,\omega^2}/({\omega^2+\Omega^2})$.
+A single relaxation process is characterized by a relaxation frequency, $\Omega$, or a relaxation time $\tau=1/\Omega$, and an absorption given by:

+where $A$ is a constant with unit inverse velocity.
 Attenuation increases with $\omega^2$ well below the relaxation frequency and is constant well above it.
-This expression can for instance be found from structural relaxation, \cite{hall1948origin}, and from chemical relaxation, \cite{verma1959ultrasonic}.
+This expression can for instance be found from structural relaxation \cite{hall1948origin}, and from chemical relaxation \cite{verma1959ultrasonic}.

 In a complex medium there are many elementary relaxation processes over a large spread of relaxation frequencies and absorption is:

-where $A_0$ is a constant.
+Following the terminology of \cite{pierce2021acoustic}, $A_0=2/c_0$, where $c_0$ is the equilibrium sound speed in the limit of zero frequency.
 The weighting $g_\Omega(\Omega)$ in the relaxation integral has the form of a probability distribution function.
-The particular distribution given by $g_\Omega(\Omega) = \Omega^{y-2}$ will result in the power-law absorption of \eqref{eq:PowerLawabsorption}, \cite[Sect.~3.241.2]{gradshteyn2014table}, \cite{Nasholm2011}.
+The particular distribution given by

+results in the power-law absorption of \eqref{eq:PowerLawabsorption} \cite[Sect.~3.241.2]{gradshteyn2014table}, \cite{Nasholm2011}, with a normalization factor $K_y$ with unit [s$^{y-1}$].
+This result was in fact already found in 1959 \cite[Fig.~8]{carstensen1959acoustic}.
 This formulation does, however, not provide much insight to motivate why $g_\Omega(\Omega)$ should follow this particular power-law relation.

-The integral of \eqref{eq:MultipleRelaxation} can be transformed to be over relaxation times, $\tau$, by letting $g_\Omega(\Omega) = g_\tau(\tau) \; |\D \tau / \D \Omega |$:
+The integral of \eqref{eq:MultipleRelaxation} can be transformed to be over relaxation times, $\tau = 1/\Omega$, by letting $g_\Omega(\Omega) = g_\tau(\tau) \; |\D \tau / \D \Omega |$: